TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 A pretty good plain-english explanation of SQL can be found from Zed Shaw at [Learn SQL The Hard Way](http://sql.learncodethehardway.org/book/introduction.html).

 Sign up for Coursera's [Intro to Databases](https://class.coursera.org/db/lecture/index) course and watch the lectures on Relational Databases and SQL (~3 hrs).
-You can save the sections in between for extra credit (things get a bit technical there).
+You can save the sections in between (relational algebra, XML, JSON) for extra credit (things get a bit technical there).

 Do the [Automated Assignments](https://class.coursera.org/db/quiz/index) for the SQL section to get a jump on your understanding for the SQL unit we'll be doing later.
 Try working with a pen and paper next to you to draw pictures of what's going on.
-Again, You can save the additional sections (relational algebra, XML, JSON) for extra credit.
+Again, you can save the additional sections for extra credit.

 #### Additional Resources: